 The spiritual practices that form human universal heritage, which have been investigated and validated scientifically include:

-At The Art of Integral Being, although our 500-hour Integral Yogic Teacher Training Programme combines modern scientific research with the mastery of the practices, the emphasis our the teachings in classes, courses and workshops is placed on first-person direct experience.
-The emphasis is on self-exploration through one’s own personal practice, whatever that includes, since the system of Integral Yoga of the Dharma Ananda tradition is open, creative and culturally-responsive, is meaningful and valuable precisely because it emphasises first-person direct experience.
+At The Art of Integral Being, although our 500-hour Integral Yogic Teacher Training Programme combines modern scientific research with the mastery of the practices, the emphasis of our classes, courses and workshops is placed on first-person direct experience.
+This is an emphasis on self-exploration through one’s own personal practice, whatever that includes.
+Since the system of Integral Yoga of the Dharma Ananda tradition is open, creative and culturally-responsive, it is meaningful and valuable precisely because it emphasises first-person direct experience.

 Radical secularism has arguably left behind these valuable spiritual practices and what they offer human beings.
 The Art of Integral Being upholds an appreciation and respect for the philosophical, spiritual, religious and shamanistic traditions from which the origins of the above practices can be traced, while at the same time it remains an open system that is flexible, culturally-diverse and inclusive of the ancient and the modern.